 The stock market is where investors can trade in different financial instruments, such as shares, bonds and derivatives.
 The stock exchange is a mediator that allows buying/selling of shares.

 In India, the two primary stock exchanges are the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE).
 Further, there is a primary market where companies list their shares for the first time.
 Thereafter the shares are further traded in the secondary market.

 Working of the Stock Market

-The stock exchange provides a platform for trading in financial products.
+Participants: The stock exchange provides a platform for trading in financial products.
 The companies (listing their shares), brokers, traders, and investors must register with SEBI and the exchange (BSE, NSE, or regional exchanges) before trading.

 Securities and Exchange Board of India (SEBI):SEBI is the market regulator whose primary job is to ensure the Indian stock market functions smoothly with transparency, so that general investors can invest without worries.
 Exchanges, companies, brokerages, and other participants are all needed to abide by the guidelines laid down by SEBI.

 Stockbrokers: Stockbrokers are the members of exchanges.
 They are the intermediaries who execute the buy and sell instructions from investors in exchange for fees.
 In the Indian setup, investors need to trade through broking houses/brokers, who act as facilitators.

 Investors and traders: There are two types of players in the market – investors and traders.
 Investors buy company shares to hold them for the long-run and generate a source of income from it.
 Traders are the opposite of investors and get involved in buying and selling of equities.